kennyalmendral/kennyalmendral.github.io/_posts/2017-9-11-javascript-function-invocation-execution-stack.md

 title: Function Invocation and the Execution Stack in JavaScript
 ---

-"Function Invocation" is just another term for calling a function using the open and close parentheses notation.
+Function invocation is just another term for calling a function using the open and close parentheses notation.

 To see it in action, create a JavaScript file and inside it, add a function that adds two numbers.